mvcisback/SSLVC/report/report.md

 classify each audio frame to one of three classes discussed in section
 4. We can then create a spatial sound for the two users.

-In general we were able to recreate a sound that was guided by speaker’s faces.
-We also included some example video clips where a piece of music was guided by the users face.
-This technology can be specifically useful in hearing aids.
-Imagine wearing Google Glass.
-You can capture faces using the glass and capture speech using your hearing aid.
-We can do tracking and classification either on the glass, offline or on the cloud and then feed the resulting information to the hearing aid to form beams toward the desired sound source and undo artifacts such as noise and reverberation in the room.

 We use the same video with two speakers from last time, to perform multimodal speaker recognition.
 This enables the calculation of the recognition probabilities in (@model).
 Note however, we did not try to